-During clinical trials with patients treated for HCV infections with the medicinal products containing ombitasvir/paritaprevir/ritonavir and dasabuvir with or without ribavirin, transaminase (ALT) elevations higher than 5 times the upper limit of normal (ULN) occurred significantly more frequently in women using ethinylestradiol-containing medications such as COCs (see sections 4.3 Contraindications and 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction).
+During clinical trials with patients treated for hepatitis C virus infections (HCV) with the medicinal products containing ombitasvir/paritaprevir/ritonavir and dasabuvir with/without ribavirin, transaminase (ALT) elevations higher than 5 times the upper limit of normal (ULN) occurred significantly more frequent in women using ethinylestradiol-containing medications such as combined hormonal contraceptives (CHCs).
+Patients who are taking ethinylestradiol-containing medicinal products must switch to an alternative method of contraception (e.g. progestin only contraception or non-hormonal methods) prior to initiating ombitasvir/paritaprevir/ritonavir and dasabuvir therapy (see sections 4 and 11).